enricoKoschel/stream_stash_backend/README.md

 openssl rand -base64 32
 ```

+- Set the `ROCKET_ADDRESS` environment variable to the address you want the backend to listen on
+- Set the `ROCKET_PORT` environment variable to the port you want the backend to listen on
 - Set the `GOOGLE_CLIENT_ID` environment variable with your Google Cloud application's client id
 - Set the `GOOGLE_CLIENT_SECRET` environment variable with your Google Cloud application's client secret